fbpx

 Day 2: Ax-les-Thermes to Saint-Lizier

-After lunch we all head over the Col de Port (1250m), a lovely climb with a couple of cheeky sections, before descending (almost) all the way to your hotel in Saint-Lizier.
-Spend the rest of the day relaxing or exploring St Lizier’s art galleries, or take on the mighty Col d’Agnes (1570m)!
+After lunch in Tarascon we all head over the Col de Port (1250m), a wonderful climb with a couple of ‘cheeky’ sections, before descending (almost) all the way to your hotel in Saint-Lizier for some well-deserved relaxation.

 Easier route: (Lift to Lordat) 85km with 920m ascent